jacque006/freedit/static/abi/README.md

 Contract ABIs

-TODO Is there a way we can pull directly from a published npm package or git source instead of copy/pasta'ing?
+TODO Do we want pull directly from a published npm package or git source instead of copy/pasta'ing?
 Ideas:
 - Submodule
 - HTTP GET from Rust code
 - Script to update